 Information for Computop customers on the integration of 3D Secure 2

-Merchants offering online credit card payments must support the 3D Secure 2 protocol by October 16, 2020 at the latest.
+Merchants offering online credit card payments in the European Economic Area must support the 3D Secure 2 protocol by October 16, 2020 at the latest.
 On the following page, you will find all relevant information on the timely and proper migration.